Thursday, January 30, 2025

 Black Violet didn't have many matches on her record, but she

 More impressive than the champion's capacity for violence was her ability to endure it.
-After wincing her way through most of those eight bouts, Alicia wondered what it would take to keep her unhinged opponent down.
-Somehow, Black Violet rose from the splintered remains of a barbed-wire table and raced up the ladder to bite Party Girl when she touched the TV Championship belt and retain the title.
-Shieldbreaker Mazenda looked to have the match won with a brainbuster onto the steel ring steps.
-But when she grabbed the championship belt to try and hit Black Violet, Mazenda went from controlling the match to having a set of fangs in her neck to screaming "I quit" in submission in seconds
+After wincing her way through most of those eight bouts, Alicia wondered what it would take to keep her stalker down.
+Somehow, Black Violet rose from the splintered remains of a barbed-wire table and raced up the ladder to bite Party Girl when she touched the TV Championship belt and retained the title.
+Shieldbreaker Mazenda looked to have the match won with a Brainbuster onto the steel ring steps.
+But when she grabbed the championship belt to try and hit Black Violet, Mazenda went from controlling the match to having a set of fangs in her neck to screaming "I quit" in submission in seconds.

 Alicia looked down at the notepad in her lap and felt confident she had circled the words "exploit injuries" enough times.
 She checked the back of the VHS box again.
-Black Violet had only fought eight matches total - still very much a rookie in her own right - and she probably hadn't been trained at a place like Hard Times, either.
-It seemed like a fair assumption.
-Now the rookie just needed to wring something useful out of it.
+Black Violet had only fought eight matches total.
+She was still very much a rookie in her own right, although she probably hadn't been trained at a place like Hard Times.
+It seemed like a fair assumption--now to wring something useful out of it.
 With so few matches and little to no formal training, Alicia guessed Black Violet probably didn't know how to escape or reverse submissions, probably couldn't chain wrestle, and probably couldn't reliably counter throws, either.
 That also feels like something.
-Shieldbreaker Mazenda had been the only one brave enough to even try.
-Based on the few examples Alicia had to go by, the theory seemed to hold water.
+Shieldbreaker Mazenda had been the only one brave enough to even try, but based on the few examples Alicia had observed, the theory seemed to hold water.

 Nothing.

 But something clicked.
 She thought back to the first time watching tape with Sabrina.
-Was she looking for the obvious answer and not the correct one?
+Was she focused on the obvious answer and not seeing the correct one?
 After all, Alicia didn't need to knock Black Violet out for ten seconds - just keep her down.
-Alicia looked at the papercut again.
+Alicia looked at the papercut on her finger.
 Maybe she just needed to hit the right spot.

 The seeds of a plan started to come together.
 Sabrina would be proud: one of her lessons about ring awareness finally stuck.
 The Hard Times graduate tidied up and headed for the parking lot.
 The match took place in four days.
 Tomorrow after work, she'd swing by Things 'n More to pick up some supplies for an arts and crafts project.
 Alicia was feeling inspired.